amymgardiner/You-in-the-Lou/README.md

 -Heroku for the deployed application

+**Update: Due to the removal of Heroku's free product plans, I have found another free hosting platform that was not taught in the bootcamp.
+The [Heroku link](https://cryptic-harbor-15816.herokuapp.com/) for this site no longer works.
+Please view this site with the new link below.
+Thanks!**

 ## User Story

 As a transplant to St. Louis, or a tourist, or a local looking to find more to love about my city; I want to be able to look up local events posted by locals.
 I would also like these posts to have a social media feel to them so I can interact with other users and make new friends along the way!